krprzenioslo/Hystrixwiki2/Configuration.md

 #### execution.isolation.semaphore.maxConcurrentRequests

-Max number of requests allowed to a [HystrixCommand.run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) method when ExecutionIsolationStrategy.SEMAPHORE is used.
+This property sets the maximum number of requests allowed to a [HystrixCommand.run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) method when you are using `ExecutionIsolationStrategy.SEMAPHORE`.

-If the max concurrent limit is hit then subsequent requests will be rejected.
+If this maximum concurrent limit is hit then subsequent requests will be rejected.

-The logic for sizing a semaphore is basically the same as choosing how many threads in a thread-pool but the overhead for a semaphore is far smaller and typically the executions are far faster (sub-millisecond) otherwise threads would be used.
+The logic that you use when you size a semaphore is basically the same as when you choose how many threads to add to a thread-pool, but the overhead for a semaphore is far smaller and typically the executions are far faster (sub-millisecond), otherwise you would be using threads.

 > For example, 5000rps on a single instance for in-memory lookups with metrics being gathered has been seen to work with a semaphore of only 2.

-The isolation principle is still the same so the semaphore should still be a small percentage of the overall container (ie Tomcat) threadpool, not all of or most of it, otherwise it provides no protection.
+The isolation principle is still the same so the semaphore should still be a small percentage of the overall container (i.e. Tomcat) threadpool, not all of or most of it, otherwise it provides no protection.

-_Default Value:_ 10
+_Default Value:_ `10`
-_Default Property:_ hystrix.command.default.execution.isolation.semaphore.maxConcurrentRequests
+_Default Property:_ `hystrix.command.default.execution.isolation.semaphore.maxConcurrentRequests`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].execution.isolation.semaphore.maxConcurrentRequests
+_Instance Property:_ `hystrix.command.`[HystrixCommandKey]`.execution.isolation.semaphore.maxConcurrentRequests`
 _How to Set Instance Default:_

 ```java